The Christadelphian Instructor

 PROOF: above quotations Romans 6:9 and Hebrews 7:25.
 And "For such an high priest became us, who is holy, harmless, undefiled, separate from sinners, and made higher than the heavens" (Hebrews 7:26). "..in all points tempted like as we are, yet without sin" (Hebrews 4:15).
 "Which of you convinceth me of sin?"
 (John 8:46).
 "This is my beloved Son, in whom I am well pleased" (Matthew 3:17).
 "And ye know that he was manifested to take away our sins; and in him is no sin" (1 John 3:5). "..it was not possible that he should be holden of it (i.e. death)..neither wilt thou suffer thine Holy One to see corruption" (Acts 2:24,27).

 57.—What are we to understand by the statement of Paul quoted in proof of the answer to Question 55 that Jesus died that through death he might destroy him that hath the power of death, that is, the devil?
-Who or what is the devil?
+Who is the devil?

 PROOF: Hebrews 2:9,14; Romans 6:23, 8:3; Hebrews 9:24,26; James 1:14,15, 4:7; Hebrews 12:4; John 13:27, 6:70; Acts 5:3-9; Ephesians 2:2; 1 Timothy 5:14,15, 1:20; Matthew 16:23; Mark 8:33; Luke 4:8; 1 Thessalonians 2:18; Revelation 2:12,13; 1 Peter 5:8; Revelation 2:10; Romans 16:20; Revelation 12:3,17, 17:9,12, 20:2.